Sarim13500/DATA2410-Portfolio1/README.md

 either a "-s" or a "-c" tag for starting simpleperf in either server mode or client mode.
 After that you need to use the different flags to run it as you preferred.

+looking at line 580 through 600, you can see all different flags, and their function.
+That is how to run the program.

+Some important flags are:

+-t = time the client will run for

+-b = Binding the server to an IP-address

+-I = Binding ther client to an IP-address